 It’s a question as to what you value most in your life.
-Do you care more about spending time to save money, or spending money to save time?
+Do you care more about spending the time to save money, or spending money to save time?

 According to a new study published this week in the Proceedings of the National Academy of Sciences, if happiness is the goal, you’ll be a little looser with your bank account.

 “People who spent money to buy themselves time, such as by outsourcing disliked tasks, reported greater overall life satisfaction,” said Ashley Whillans, an assistant professor at the Harvard Business School and lead author of the study, which was based on a series of surveys from several countries.
-Researchers did not see the same effect when people used money for material goods.
+Researchers did not see the same effect when people used the money for material goods.

 For the first phase of the study, Whillans and her colleagues surveyed nearly 4,500 people in the United States, Canada, Denmark, and the Netherlands on well-being and timesaving purchases, such as taking an Uber ride, ordering takeout food, paying someone to run an errand, or hiring household help.
 In the next phase, using a broader definition of such purchases, they surveyed about 1,800 other Americans.

-Of those surveyed, about 28% of respondents in the first phase and half in the second phase reported spending money to save time.
+Of those surveyed, about 28% of respondents in the first phase and a half in the second phase reported spending money to save time.
 In both cases, those who made such purchases reported greater life satisfaction than those who did not.

 And interestingly, household income didn’t matter: People benefited from buying time regardless of where they fell on the income spectrum.